 Only one of the examined companies explicitly state that they use software components in the development of their applications.
 The company uses both in-house as well as third party developed components.
-The reasons why some of the other investigated companies do not use software components is related to facts such as difficulties in understanding the concept of componentbased development.
+The reasons to why the other investigated companies do not use software components are related to facts such as difficulties in understanding the concept of component-based development.
 Furthermore, issues such as modifiability of functionality are stated as a restricting factor for use of software components.

-However, all of the interviewees' state that the abstraction possibilities that components provide, is one of the motivators of component based development, simply because it facilitates understanding and communication between developers.
+However, all of the interviewees' state that the abstraction possibilities that components provide, is one of the main motivators of component based development, simply because it facilitates understanding and communication between developers.